hindmasj/my-nifi-cluster/README.md

 ## First Time

 The first time you use the registry you need to set up the bucket, and optionally put a flow into it.
-See [Connect Cluster to Registry](#cctr).
+This is a manual process.

+1. In registry click the wrench then create a new bucket.
+1. In NiFi use the menu "Controller Settings" -> "Registry Clients".
+1. Add a new client with URL "`http://registry:18080/`".
+1. On the desktop create a processor group.
+1. Inside the group, drag in the template for the test flow.
+1. On the background, right click and select "Version" -> "Start version control".
+1. In the dialogue give the flow a name and click save.

+You will see that the test bucket and the flow snapshot have been created in the git repo.

 ## Afterwards

 Once the registry has been set up, any flows created will get stored in the local git repo, giving you persistence.
 If you restart the cluster you will see in the registry that your flow definitions have been preserved.

-On NiFi you need to create the registry client as described previously.
+On NiFi you still need to create the registry client link as described above to "`http://registry:18080/`".
 Then import the flow onto the desktop.

 1. Drag a process group from the design bar onto the desktop.
 1. Click "Import from Registry".